Creating symmetric YASTN tensors#

 Initializing symmetric tensors from scratch#

-Symmetric tensor can be initialized as ‘’blank`` or more precisely empty.
-In this case only its rank (specified through signature tuple) and symmetry needs to be known when initializing such empty symmetric tensors.
+Symmetric tensor can be initialized as blank or, more precisely, empty.
+In this case only its rank (specified through tuple of signatures) and symmetry needs to be known when initializing such empty symmetric tensors.
 The data, in a form of non-zero blocks, can be added at later time.

-See examples: Create empty tensor and fill it block by block.
+See examples at Create empty tensor and fill it block by block.

 class yastn.Tensor(config=None, s=(), n=None, isdiag=False, **kwargs)[source]#